-As Deputy Keeper of Natural History at the Horniman, Emma focuses on the curation, documentation, and research of the palaeontology, geology and osteology collections.
+As Senior Curator of Natural Sciences at the Horniman, Emma focuses on the curation, documentation, and research of the palaeontology, geology and osteology collections.

 Emma provides subject specialist expertise to support other departments at the Museum such as Exhibitions, Digital, Schools and Family Learning, and the Object in Focus Loans Project.
 She also gives tours, talks, demonstrations and hands on sessions for our diverse public outreach programme that includes family activities, school clubs, members’ events and Museum Lates for adults.
 Most recently, Emma helped to update and deliver the incredible Permian Monsters: Life Before the Dinosaurs exhibition as Scientific Advisor to Gondwana Studios.
 Emma’s academic background is vertebrate palaeontology.
 She completed an MSci in Geology with a masters’ thesis on the palaeoecology of dinosaurs at Hornsleasow in the Cotswolds.
 She went on to research the phylogenetics of fossil and modern crocodilians to obtain an MSc in Palaeobiology.
 Emma’s PhD thesis focused on the palaeoecology of elasmobranches, devising eco-groups and determining how patterns in cohabiting taxa changed geographically, environmentally, and throughout geological time.
 Post-PhD she reverted to reptiles, her true passion and academic interest, and is on the organising committee of the Marine Reptile Conference, taking place at the Etches Collection: Museum of Jurassic Marine Life in Dorset, May 2020.
 As well as MRC2020, Emma is on the steering committee for the Symposium on Vertebrate Palaeontology and Comparative Anatomy, the organising committee for the Symposium on Palaeontological Preparation and Conservation, and the general committee for the Geological Curators’ Group for which she is both Newsletter Editor and Blog Editor.
 Emma is also a member of the Palaeontological Association, the Palaeontographical Society, and the Natural Sciences Collections Association.
 Emma represents the Natural History department on the Climate and Ecology Action Group, helping the Museum work towards meeting the specific commitments outlined in the Climate and Ecological Emergency Declaration.